-- Pala advanced a further \$5,000 to the Corporation; - Pala extended the maturity date to December 31, 2018; - Conversion: Pala may elect to convert the principal amount and any accrued and unpaid interest under the Pala Convertible Loan Facility, including the Prepayment Fee, if applicable, in full or in part, at the Conversion Price (as defined below), into common shares in the capital of the Corporation at any time up to the Maturity Date or upon any voluntary prepayment by the Corporation.
-The Conversion Price will be \$0.97 CAD per share, which represents the minimum of: - o a 15% premium to the 20-day volume-weighted average price ("VWAP") of the common shares of the Corporation immediately prior to signing of the definitive loan documentation, and - o 115% of the subscription price for any equity offering made during the next six months; and - Pala has been granted 2.5 million warrants with a 3-year term with an exercise price at \$0.97 CAD, being a 25% premium to the average 20-day VWAP closing market price of the common shares of the Corporation on February 24, 2017; and - Pala was paid an arrangement fee of \$200 out of the loan proceeds.
+- Pala advanced a further \$5,000 to the Corporation; - Pala extended the maturity date to December 31, 2018; - O Conversion: Pala may elect to convert the principal amount and any accrued and unpaid interest under the Pala Convertible Loan Facility, including the Prepayment Fee, if applicable, in full or in part, at the Conversion Price (as defined below), into common shares in the capital of the Corporation at any time up to the Maturity Date or upon any voluntary prepayment by the Corporation.
+The Conversion Price will be \$0.90 CAD per share, which represents a 15% premium to the 20-day volume-weighted average price ("VWAP") of the common shares of the Corporation immediately prior to signing of the definitive loan documentation, but subject to a maximum of 115% of the subscription price for any equity offering made during the next six months (see above re: subsequent conversion price adjustment in May 2017); and - In connection to the \$5,000 advance, Pala was granted an additional 2.5 million warrants.
+These warrants have a 3-year term with an exercise price at \$0.97 CAD, being a 25% premium to the average 20-day VWAP closing market price of the common shares of the Corporation on February 24, 2017; and - Pala was paid an arrangement fee of \$200 out of the loan proceeds.